webtechnick/CakePHP-Queue-Plugin/readme.markdown

 	cake queue.queue add "command" -t type

 There are many `5 types` of commands you can use.
 You must specify the type when adding the command unless model is used.
-Model command is assumed when no type is specified.
+Model type is assumed when no type is specified.

 1) **Model** : Model function to execute.
 Examples: